Azure/mec-app-solution-accelerator/SUPPORT.md

 feature request as a new Issue.

 ### Questions
-For help and questions about using this project, please create issues in this repo tagged as "Question".
+For help and questions about using this project, please create issues in this repo tagged as **"question"**.
 We'll try answer when possible, although there's no specific ETA for it defined.

 ## Microsoft Support Policy